devtracer/Derivative-Calculation-with-Richardson-Extrapolation/README.md

+# Introduction

 This Python code creates a graphical user interface (GUI) using the `customtkinter` library to calculate the first derivative of a mathematical function at a given point using Richardson extrapolation.
 It also allows the user to plot the function and its derivative.

+# How To Install?

+1. Download the main.py file

+2. Run this command on your terminal:
+   - for Linux:
+        ```
+         python -m pip install tk customtkinter numpy sympy matplotlib
+        ```
+   - for Windows:
+        ```
+         pip install tk customtkinter numpy sympy matplotlib
+        ```

+3. Run the main.py file.

+# Explanations

 The key components and steps in the code are as follows: